Pack for the planet: our favourite eco-friendly travel products

 ODE TO CLEAN WIPES

-These face and body wipes are seriously a game changer.
+If you have to use a disposable wipe, these face and body wipes are seriously a game changer.
 They’re fragrance, allergen, and toxin-free (which means they’re great for you), and they’re entirely plant-based, biodegradable, and wind-power manufactured (which means they’re also great for the planet too!).
 Finally, convenience meets eco-friendly.

 Shampoo bars are way more practical than lugging around big plastic bottles of shampoo and conditioner; they're lighter and also take up way less space too!